DoctorMcKay/sentry-bot-documentation/src/commands.md

 - It's not possible to list users that are currently in a timeout

-Please note that if you were previously using a muted role and switch to Discord timeouts, existing mutes will still expire normally, but it will become impossible to remove them using Sentry's `/mute remove` command.
+Please note that if you were previously using a muted role and switch to Discord timeouts, existing mutes will still expire normally, but they will become impossible to remove them using Sentry's `/mute remove` command.
 You can still manually remove the role.

 ## Report